#Treasury

 • Please note are permitted fishing gear, closed seasons, quantities, minimum weights, etc.

-• Waste Waste of any kind such as line or leader material, fish waste and packaging must be disposed of exclusively in the official waste stations.
+• Waste All types of waste such as line or leader material, fish waste and packaging must be disposed of in the official waste stations.

 • Nature conservation also means respecting your fellow human beings and keeping order at the fishing spot.